 There is one question folk commonly ask their pastors about eternal life: “Will I know myself, and will my friends and loved one know me, and I them?”
 If the risen Jesus is our model (the revealing in time and space of what eternal life is like) then the answer is “Yes!”

-Look at my hands and my feet, I am really here; handle me, for a ghost does not have a real body like you can see I have.”
+my feet, I am really here; handle me, for a ghost does not have a real body

 In the light of the powerful New Testament witness, I take very seriously the stories told by people near the point of death, which indicate that beyond death we are still truly ourselves.